techgeek68/aws-cloud-fundamentals/Chapter-05-5.1.0-Lab-VPC.md

 - Security Group currently allows HTTP from everywhere—tighten for production (e.g., your IP only) and enable HTTPS (ALB or Let’s Encrypt) if exposing publicly.

 ---

+**Deleting a VPC (Virtual Private Cloud):**

+### **Step 1: Prepare for Deletion**
+- **Backup any necessary data** or configurations.
+- **Verify dependencies:** Ensure no production workloads depend on this VPC.
+Identify connected resources (EC2, RDS, ELB, etc.).

+---

+### **Step 2: Delete VPC Dependencies**
+Before you can delete the VPC, you must remove all its dependent resources:

+1. **Terminate EC2 Instances:**
+   - Go to EC2 Dashboard → Instances.
+   - Select and terminate all instances in the VPC.

+2. **Delete Security Groups (except default):**
+   - Go to VPC → Security Groups.
+   - Delete custom security groups.

+3. **Delete Subnets:**
+   - Go to VPC → Subnets.
+   - Delete all subnets in the VPC.

+4. **Release Elastic IPs:**
+   - Go to EC2 → Elastic IPs.
+   - Release any allocated Elastic IPs associated with the VPC.

+5. **Delete Internet Gateway:**
+   - Go to VPC → Internet Gateways.
+   - Detach and then delete the Internet Gateway.

+6. **Delete NAT Gateways:**
+   - Go to VPC → NAT Gateways.
+   - Delete any NAT Gateway in the VPC.

+7. **Delete Route Tables (except main):**
+   - Go to VPC → Route Tables.
+   - Delete custom route tables.

+8. **Delete Network ACLs (except default):**
+   - Go to VPC → Network ACLs.
+   - Delete custom ACLs.

+9. **Delete Endpoints, Peering Connections, VPN Gateways:**
+   - Go to VPC → Endpoints, Peering Connections, VPN Gateways.
+   - Delete these resources if present.

+10. **Delete RDS Instances, ELB, Redshift, etc.:**
+    - Go to the respective services and delete resources associated with the VPC.

+---

+### **Step 3: Delete the VPC**
+- Go to **VPC Dashboard** → **Your VPCs**.
+- Select the VPC you wish to delete.
+- Click **Actions** → **Delete VPC**.
+- Confirm the deletion.

+---

+### **Step 4: Verify Deletion**
+- Ensure the VPC no longer appears in the VPC Dashboard.
+- Confirm that all associated resources have been deleted.

+---

+## **Notes**
+- **AWS CLI:** You can also perform these steps using the AWS CLI by listing and deleting resources (`aws ec2 terminate-instances`, `aws ec2 delete-subnet`, etc.), then `aws ec2 delete-vpc`.
+- **IAM Permissions:** Ensure you have adequate permissions to delete resources.
+- **Irrecoverable:** VPC deletion is permanent.
+There’s no way to restore a deleted VPC.
+---